Sample Meal Plan

 Small handful of blueberries

-Serve topped with the fresh fruit and enjoy!!
+Serve topped with the sugar, cinnamon, berries and seeds/nuts and enjoy!!

 This breakfast is great for slow release energy and contains healthy fats and protein as well as high antioxidant content.